 Thanks for your interest in Who Wants to Be a Mathematician!

 *For the Who Wants to Be a Mathematician Championship game, held at the annual Joint Mathematics Meetings in January, we have teachers in schools in the U.S., U.K., and Canada administer the Round One qualifying test (either online or with paper copies) and proctor it.
-Round One ended September 26.
-Round Two will go from October 3 to the 19th.
+For the upcoming 2020 championship, Round One will start September 9 and go through the 26th (ending at 5 p.m.
+Eastern that day).
+Announcements about qualifying are sent in late August.
+Those who score 7 or above (out of 10) in Round One, qualify for the Round Two test.
+(If fewer than 20% of students score 7 or above, then that minimal score will be adjusted so that at least the top 20% of the students who took the Round One test will be eligible for Round Two.)
 In both rounds, no calculators, internet, books, or other help is allowed.
-Those who scored 7 or above (out of 10) in Round One, qualified for the Round Two test.
-If fewer than 20% of students score 7 or above, then that minimal score will be adjusted so that at least the top 20% of the students who took the Round One test will be eligible for Round Two.
-The Round Two test also lasts for two weeks, and is harder.
+The Round Two test, which is harder, will run Oct.
+4-11.

 After the Round Two test, we select qualifiers from 9 regions in the U.S. and the local area surrounding the Joint Mathematics Meetings host city, based on their scores on the test, one from Canada, and one from the U.K., and let the teachers of those students know.